 Simple English definitions for legal terms

-Read a random definition: books
+Read a random definition: fair market price

 The Doctrine of Specialty is a rule in international law that says when someone is sent to another country to be tried for a crime, they can only be tried for the specific crime they were extradited for and not any other crimes they may have committed before they were sent.
 This rule is usually included in extradition treaties between countries.
 Extradition is when a person who is accused of a crime is sent from one country to another to face trial.
 This can happen between countries or between states within a country.